Modern Cross-Device Testing for Android & iOS Apps

 Modern Cross-Device Device Test Automation Strategy

 It does this by running your test on 1 device, but getting the execution results from all the devices of your choice, automatically.
 Well, almost automatically.
-This is how the Applitools Native Mobile Grid works:
+This is how the Applitools Native Mobile Library works:

 1. Integrate Applitools SDK in your functional automation.